hellomohit722/java-notes/Streams.md

 Enable Easy Parallelism

 #What is stream ?
-a sequence of elements supporting functional and declarative programing
+A sequence of elements supporting functional and declarative programing

 #How to Use Streams ?
  Source, intermediate operations & terminal operation